 June 10 (7pm)

 June 17 (7pm)

 July 1 (7pm)

 If Tuesday evenings don’t work for you, there’s also a Friday night parade at the Marine Corps Barracks Washington at 8th and I .
 You can find more information here.

 Getting to the Marine Corps Sunset Parade

-The parking spots within the grounds of the memorial itself are off-limits to the public on ceremony evenings, although there is often some parking on the street in the neighborhood around the Iwo Jima Memorial, but you’d best get there early to get a spot.
+The parking spots within the grounds of the memorial itself are off-limits to the public on ceremony evenings, although there is often some parking on the street in the neighborhood around the Iwo Jima Memorial if you get there early enough.
 A more reliable option is to park at the Arlington National Cemetery (for a small fee) and ride the free shuttle bus from the Visitors’ Center to the Iwo Jima Memorial.

 The nearest Metro stations are either the Rosslyn stop on the Blue/Orange line or Arlington National Cemetery stop on the Blue line.
 It’s about 10 minute walk from both.
 The walk from and through Arlington National Cemetery is more scenic (and you can ride the shuttle bus back).
 The Washington Metro Trip Planner is very handy for working out how to get from A to B on Washington’s public transport.

 There are some seats directly opposite the memorial, but they’re reserved invited guests of the parade reviewing officials.
 And it’s hard to take photos from there without disturbing those seated around you anyway, so a much better bet is to take a picnic blanket (and picnic) or lawn chairs and choose a spot on the grass–there’s plenty of room.
-There’s little nearby cover for rain, although a grove of trees offers a little protection against light rain showers.
+There’s not much in the way of cover for rain or the evening thunderstorms that are quite common during the summer, although a grove of trees offers a little protection against light rain showers.
 The performance lasts about an hour.